 The ‘Not Given’ option makes these questions difficult for most students.
 Turning the statement into a question will help you decide if the text answers the question, contradicts it or doesn’t actually give any information relating to the question.
 If the statement contains proper nouns, like the names of people or place names, this will help you pinpoint the relevant part of the text more easily.

-Use these tips to help you get the best possible marks for the Reading Paper.
+Remember to use these tips and these practice papers to help you get the best possible marks for the IELTS Reading Paper.
 Good luck!

 Written by Gill Balfour, Editor and Counsellor Liaison